 - Fav – shave ice place – aloha shave ice -75-5711 Kuakini Hwy Kailua-Kona

 - Pizza: https://blackrock.pizza/

 Be sure to check out the Puna side of the Big Island!!!

+Post covid – not sure about this.
 Be sure to check out the Kalani on Sunday mornings for estatic dance.
-Thre is usually a cool picnic afterwards at the bluff a mile or so south of Kalani. http://www.kalani.com.
+There is usually a cool picnic afterwards at the bluff a mile or so south of Kalani. http://www.kalani.com.